 - Occupational Skills Training

 - On-the-Job Training

 - Incumbent Worker Training

-- ♦ Transitional Jobs
+- Transitional Jobs

-- ♦ Workplace Training and Cooperative Education
+- Workplace Training and Cooperative Education

-- ♦ Skills Upgrading and Retraining
+- Skills Upgrading and Retraining

-- ♦ Entrepreneurial training
+- Entrepreneurial training

 - Job readiness training

 - Adult education and literacy activities

 - Customized training

-- ♦ WIOA Pre-Apprenticeship
+- WIOA Pre-Apprenticeship

-- ♦ Registered Apprenticeship
+- Registered Apprenticeship

-- 1) The State list of eligible providers of training services with a description of the programs/training services available, - 2) Performance information and performance cost information relating to the eligible providers of training services, and - 3) Any restriction on the duration or amount of ITA's established by the WDB.
+information relating to the eligible providers of training services, and

+3) Any restriction on the duration or amount of ITA's established by the WDB.

 The WDB may impose limits on ITA's.
-Contracts for services will be used instead of ITA's for on-the-job training or customized training upon a commitment by an employer, or group of employers, to retain participants after successful completion of training.
+Contracts for services will be used instead of ITA's for onthe-job training or customized training upon a commitment by an employer, or group of employers, to retain participants after successful completion of training.
 The WDB can also use contracts for training if they have determined that there are an insufficient number of eligible providers in the local area to accomplish the purpose of an ITA system.
 Programs offered by Community-Based Organizations (CBO) or other private organizations with demonstrated effectiveness for special participant populations that face multiple barriers to employment may also be contracted for services.